coolamit/ig-twitter-cards/readme.txt

 **Requirements**: This plugin requires PHP 5.3 or better and is supported on WordPress 3.4 or better.
 It might work on a lower version of PHP or WordPress but no support would be provided for those platforms.

-Pull requests on Github are most welcome.
+Pull requests on Github are welcome.

 Github: https://github.com/coolamit/ig-twitter-cards